-- (a) Turbojet and large four-engine aircraft within 5 miles of the airport assigned the North Complex should not be changed to the Center or South Complexes, or vice versa. - (b) Do not adjust aircraft speeds over which A80 has responsibility (i.e. outside the TCP).
+(a) Turbojet and large four-engine aircraft within 5 miles of the airport assigned the North Complex should not be changed to the Center or South Complexes, or vice versa.

-(c) Issue wake turbulence advisories on departing category B/C/D/E (heavy/B757) aircraft departing the parallel runway, as appropriate.

-- (d) Advise adjacent Local Control (LC-4 must advise all Local Controls) of aircraft that go around or miss approach. - (e) Utilize procedures outlined in the A80/ATL Letter of Agreement for aircraft that go around or miss approach (paragraph 5-2-3). - (f) When weather conditions are less than 800' ceiling and/or 2 miles visilbity and arrivals are landing Runway 9L, the Glide Slope Critical Area precludes the use of Taxiway N west of Taxiway N2 and Taxiway P between Runways 9L and 9R.
+- (b) Do not adjust aircraft speeds over which A80 has responsibility (i.e. outside the TCP). - (c) Issue wake turbulence cautionary advisories to landing aircraft for aircraft landing or departing the same complex runways, as appropriate.
+This applies to all categories except A (Super) behind Categories A/B/D (Super/Upper Heavy/Non-Pairwise Heavy); Categories E/F/G/H/I (Large/Small) behind Category C (Lower Heavy); and Category I (Lower Small) behind Category E (B757). - (d) Advise adjacent Local Control (LC-4 must advise all Local Controls) of aircraft that go around or miss approach. - (e) Utilize procedures outlined in the A80/ATL Letter of Agreement for aircraft that go around or miss approach (paragraph 5-2-3). - (f) When weather conditions are less than 800' ceiling and/or 2 miles visibility and arrivals are landing Runway 9L, the Glide Slope Critical Area precludes the use of Taxiway N west of Taxiway N2 and Taxiway P between Runways 9L and 9R.
 Additionally, when arrivals are landing Runway 27R, the Localizer Critical Area precludes the use of Taxiway P to cross Runway 27R.